 - The caregivers both pick up their handles

-- For going up the stairs, the person in back walks up backwards
+- For going up the stairs, the person in back walks up backward

-- For going down the stairs, the person in front walks down backwards
+- For going down the stairs, the person in front walks down backward

 What’s Good about a Manual Stair Chair

 These chairs are great for getting Mom up and down the stairs.

 It is much easier to lift the handles than to lift Mom herself.

 What’s the Downside to a Manual Stair Chair

 The downside is that the chair adds weight.

 The caregivers have to be healthy and stable to hold Mom steady during the trip up or down the stairs.